YamHorin/YamHorin/README.md

 💬  welcome

-🙌 currently working as a BI and JAVA intergration developer at metropolinet israel
+🙌 currently working as a BI developer and JAVA intergration developer at metropolinet israel

-🌱 currently in finale-year B.Sc. in software engineering specializing in Machine Learning and AI, while actively developing my skills in various programming environments.
+🌱  B.Sc. in software engineering specializing in Machine Learning and AI, while actively developing my skills in various programming environments.

-💡 I'm open to work, particularly in the realms of front development, backend development or AI development 💻

 🌐 <a href="https://www.linkedin.com/in/yam-horin"> You can also find me on LinkedIn  </a>